Hywel-Stoakes/EmuRSummerSchool/README.md

 ## The Emu R course

 This is a gentle introduction to Emu R and using R studio for speech science and phonetics.
-This document will help you install R, Rstudio and EmuR which are pre-requisites for
+This document will help you install R, Rstudio and EmuR which are pre-requisites for this course.

 ## Installation
 If you don't have R and R studio installed, please follow the steps described in this document (and see the wiki for further info).